 What is Inflammatory Breast Cancer?

-Inflammatory Breast Cancer (IBC) is a rare and aggressive form of breast cancer.
+Inflammatory Breast Cancer (IBC) is a rare form of breast cancer that requires aggressive treatment.

 It is not usually detected by mammogram and often occurs prior to routine screening age recommendations for breast cancer (every three years from age 50 to 71 in the UK).